 A ball retrieving Roomba of tennis courts?
 Why not.

 Perfecting your tennis shots takes countless hours of practice.
 With that, comes the tedious chore of picking up hundreds and hundreds of tennis balls.
-Tennibot does this job for you.
+Why bother when Tennibot can do this job for you.
 The robotic tennis ball collector uses multiple sensors and a camera to detect and quickly sweep up balls around the court.

 You can let Tennibot work autonomously using the camera station which easily attaches to a net-post.
 Or use the accompanying smartphone app to let the robotic tennis ball collector know where on the court it should clear.
 The removable bucket can hold up to 80 tennis ball at a time.